river-corridors-sfa/RCSFA_GitHub_Organization_Guidance/github_topics/README.md

 	- Click on the green "New issue" button on the right hand side.
 	- Under "Title" write your issue (e.g., "new topic to add")
 	- Under the "Leave a comment" section...
 		- include the Topic you'd like to add.
-Recall is the format for a Topic is no spaces, only hyphens as special characters, and must be all lowercase.
+Recall Topic formatting allows lowercase letters, numbers, and hyphens.
+We recommend using hyphens to separate words over using camelCase.
 		- include the definition of the topic.
 	- On the right hand side, add the label "documentation"
 	- Click the green "Submit new issue" button to complete your request